AaronJiang/zendcms/README.md

-A simple CMS system built on Zend Framework 1.10
+A simple CMS system built on Zend Framework 1.10.
+Please configure and deploy as Zend Framework 1 official tutorial http://framework.zend.com/manual/1.12/en/manual.html.
+And make sure you've created a mysql database named 'zf_cms' and imported the zf_cms.sql into it.